-Using the Traffic table, you can query the PCE's traffic database to analyze traffic flows for auditing, reporting, and troubleshooting.
-You can search for traffic flows between workloads or hosts, labeled workloads, or IP addresses, and you can restrict the search by specific port numbers and protocols.
+You can use the Traffic table to query the PCE's traffic database to analyze traffic flows for auditing, reporting, and troubleshooting.
+You can query for traffic flows between workloads or hosts, labeled workloads, or IP addresses, and you can restrict the query by specific port numbers and protocols.